Computer Easter eggs

 Below is a listing of various Easter eggs found in programs.

-- Merlin Lives - Press and hold Ctrl+Alt, click on the arrow on the layers box, and choose palette options.
+- Merlin Lives - Press and hold Ctrl+Alt, click the arrow on the layers box, and choose palette options.

 - Squid Alert - Click your logo's manufacturer or logo of faxworks.
-When the about screen comes up, press and hold Shift+Ctrl and left click on the world until a new picture comes up.
+When the about screen comes up, press and hold Shift+Ctrl and left click the world until a new picture comes up.

 - Excel 97 Flight Sim - In a new worksheet, press F5.
-Type X97:L97 and press Enter, press the Tab key once.
-Press and hold the Ctrl+Shift keys and click the Chart Wizard toolbar button, note you must have DirectDraw installed for this Flight Sim with credits to work.
+Type X97:L97 and press Enter, press Tab once.
+Press and hold Ctrl+Shift and click the Chart Wizard toolbar button, note you must have DirectDraw installed for this Flight Sim with credits to work.
 To fly, press your hold right to go forward/faster forward, or press and hold the left to backwards or slow down.

 - Credits - In the Microsoft Front Page Explorer, press and hold Shift and go into help and about 3 times, pressing ok 2 of those times.

-- Sex in Spell Check - Type "zzzz" without the quotes and press the Spacebar to get the red wavy line to indicate it is spelled incorrectly.
+- Sex in Spell Check - Type "zzzz" without the quotes and press the spacebar to get the red wavy line to indicate it is spelled incorrectly.
 Then run spell check and see what it suggests as an option.